fbragman/cmic_deeplearningJC/README.md

 There will be two speakers per session.
 Material to be presented can be based on an upcoming paper, an interesting blog-post, a new code library and so forth.

-* Meetings are on the 3rd Monday of every month at time X and location Y unless otherwise stated
+* Meetings are on the 3rd Monday of every month from 2-3pm.

 <center>